MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/hosting-and-updating.md

 ## Hosting

 All extensions are distributed to users as a special ZIP file with a .crx suffix.
-Extensions hosted in the Microsoft Store are uploaded through the Developer Dashboard as .zip files.
+Extensions hosted in the Microsoft Store are uploaded as .zip files.
 The publishing process automatically converts the .zip into a .crx file.

 There are two exceptions to the Microsoft Store hosting rule: